losrobbos/java-spring-boot-api/README.md

 ## Setup

+### Database

+In the configuration (next section) you need to specify your database connection details: DB URL, username & pw.

+On first startup of this app, the app will generate three tables into the configured database on startup (if they do not exist):

+- users
+- topics
+- employees

+So you do not need to setup any data tables manually in your DB, just provide an empty database.

 ### Create configuration / environment

 In Spring Boot environment variable configuration is not done with .env files like e.g. in the Node or PHP world.